Understanding MLP-Mixer as a Wide and Sparse MLP: Properties as a wide MLP

+The following hypothesis has a fundamental role: \begin{hyp}[\citet{golubeva2021}] Increasing the width up to a certain point, while keeping the number of weight parameters fixed, results in improved test accuracy. \end{hyp}

 Intuitively, \citet{golubeva2021} challenged the question of whether the performance improvement of large-scale deep neural networks was due to an increase in the number of parameters or an increase in width.

-They empirically succeeded in verifying the above hypothesis; that is, the improvement was due to the increase in width in normal MLPs and ResNets (note that the width of ResNet indicates the channel size).
-Because the number of weights is fixed, an increase in the width implies that the weight matrix is sparser.
+They empirically succeeded in verifying Hypothesis~\ref{hyp:gol}; that is, the improvement was due to the increase in width in normal MLPs and ResNets (note that the width of ResNet indicates the channel size).

-The key idea in this section is to increase the width of the PK family based on this hypothesis.
-From Eq. (\ref{Weff}), the number of non-zero entries in the PK layer is $n_1 n_2^2$.
-This means that for a block of the S-Mixer (\ref{eq11:0502}), the average number of non-zero entries per layer (denoted by $\Omega$) is given by $ \Omega = {( CS^2 + C^2S)/2}$.
-For the MLP-Mixer, we obtain